Education

 requires a buyer to be well capitalized.

-Instead, use this time to reach out to your long-term lending partners to explore what financing may be available to you given the current market conditions.
-In some recessions, we’ve seen the Feds lower interest rates to stimulate the economy.
-More recently, though, we’ve seen the exact opposite – the Federal Reserve Bank has increased the benchmark rate again and again to combat spiraling inflation.
-Now, interest rates are significantly higher than they were even a year ago, which is making it harder for some deals to pencil out.
+Use this time to reach out to your long term lending partners to explore what financing may be available to you given the current market conditions.
+In some recessions we’ve seen the Feds lower interest rates to stimulate the economy.
+More recently, though, we’ve seen the exact opposite.
+The Federal Reserve Bank has increased the benchmark rate again and again to combat spiraling inflation.
+Now, interest rates are significantly higher than they were even a year ago.
+This is making it harder for some deals to pencil out.

 This is also a good time to be creative with your financing.
-For instance, as financing from traditional lenders dries up, some multifamily sponsors are bringing in preferred equity (although sometimes, at a higher rate than they would like).
-Others are exploring seller financing in which the seller holds the note to the property, which can “rescue” the owner of a distressed property by providing an influx of cash, while benefitting the new owner who may be able to negotiate a lower interest rate using this arrangement.
+As financing from traditional lenders dries up, some multifamily sponsors are bringing in preferred equity (although sometimes, at a higher rate than they would like).
+Others are exploring seller financing in which the seller holds the note to the property.
+Seller financing can “rescue” the owner of a distressed property by providing an influx of cash.
+This can benefit the new owner who may be able to negotiate a lower interest rate using this arrangement.

 4. Be patient and analyze deals carefully.
 During economic stress, there’s a real temptation to quickly jump on a “good” multifamily deal.
 Prospective buyers should be patient.
 Not every deal will turn out to be as lucrative as it may seem on the surface.

-To that end, be sure you are really digging into the financials.
-Aim for properties that have strong in-place cash flow, or that could have strong cash flow after executing a thoughtful value-add strategy.
-Be sure, of course, that you have the cash on hand for any value-add improvements that may be necessary to stabilize the property.
-It may be some time before properties begin to appreciate again, so focusing on cash flow is typically a wise idea for multifamily investors.
+Be sure you are really digging into the financials.
+Aim for properties that have strong in place cash flow.
+You could also aim for properties that could have strong cash flow after executing a thoughtful value add strategy.
+Be sure that you have the cash on hand for any value add improvements that may be necessary to stabilize the property.
+It may be some time before properties begin to appreciate again.
+Focusing on cash flow is typically a wise idea for multifamily investors.

 5. Tap your existing relationships.
 Most owners will not be forthcoming about owning a property in distress.
-This is a great time to leverage your trusted relationships – with other owners, brokers, and lenders – to gain intel about potentially distressed properties in need of a partner or outright buyer.
-Oftentimes, your network will uncover better deals than you’d find on the open market.
+This is a great time to leverage your trusted relationships with other owners, brokers, and lenders to gain intel about potentially distressed properties in need of a partner or outright buyer.
+Your network will probably uncover better deals than you’d find on the open market.

-What Type of Multifamily Property to Invest in During a Recession
+What Type of Multifamily Property Should you Invest in During a Recession?

 There are different schools of thought about what type of multifamily assets to buy during a downturn.